Emergent SU(N) symmetry in disordered SO(N) spin chains

 This situation, which at first might be naively thought of as just a coincidence, uncovers, on the contrary, a consistent pattern.
-It is the aim of this Letter to show that generic disordered magnetic chains invariant under the SO(N) group, in its defining vector representation, display emergent SU(N)-symmetric phases via a unified route for any $\mathrm{N}\geq2$; we denote this process by $\text{SO\ensuremath{\left(\mathrm{N}\right)}}\overset{\textrm{emerg}}{\longrightarrow}\text{SU\ensuremath{\left(\mathrm{N}\right)}}$.
-Our pattern of symmetry emergence contains two phases: (i) an obvious SU(N) generalization of the SU(2)-symmetric random singlet phase of the Heisenberg chain of Ref.~\cite{fisher94-xxz}, (ii) a phase whose ground state also consists of random SU(N)-symmetric singlets, but which are composed of $k$N original SO(N) `spins', with $k$ an arbitrary integer.
-Separating the two phases there is a critical point with manifest SU(N) symmetry.
-In the particular case of $\text{SO\ensuremath{\left(3\right)}}\overset{\textrm{emerg}}{\longrightarrow}\text{SU\ensuremath{\left(3\right)}}$ of Ref.~\cite{Quito_PhysRevLett.115.167201} {[}previously interpreted as $\text{SU}\text{\ensuremath{\left(2\right)}}_{\textrm{spin-1}}\overset{\textrm{emerg}}{\longrightarrow}\text{SU\ensuremath{\left(3\right)}}${]}, particular versions of these phases were dubbed ``mesonic'' and ``baryonic'' random singlet phases, respectively.
-Furthermore, every one-dimensional RSP encountered so far \cite{PhysRevB.70.180401,Bonesteel2007,fidkowski-etal-prb08,fidkowski-etal-prb09} seems to find a counterpart in one of the permutation-symmetric multicritical points described by Damle and Huse \cite{PhysRevB.66.104425,PhysRevLett.89.277203}, each one indexed by an integer $n$.
-The SO(N) baryonic RSPs we found realize all of these Damle-Huse points with $n=\mathrm{N}$ in an extended phase (see also the discussion in \cite{QuitoLopes2016PRB})
+It is the aim of this Letter to show that generic disordered magnetic chains invariant under the SO($N$) group, in its defining vector representation, display emergent SU($N$)-symmetric phases via a unified route for any $N\geq2$; we denote this process by $\text{SO}(N)\overset{\textrm{emerg}}{\longrightarrow}\text{SU}(N)$.
+Our pattern of symmetry emergence contains two phases: (i) an obvious SU($N$) generalization of the SU(2)-symmetric random singlet phase of the Heisenberg chain of Ref.~\onlinecite{fisher94-xxz}, (ii) a phase whose ground state also consists of random SU($N$)-symmetric singlets, but which are composed of $kN$ original SO($N$) `spins', with $k$ an arbitrary integer.
+Separating the two phases there is a critical point with manifest SU($N$) symmetry.
+In the particular case of $\text{SO}(3)\overset{\textrm{emerg}}{\longrightarrow}\text{SU}(3)$ of Ref.~\onlinecite{Quito_PhysRevLett.115.167201} {[}previously interpreted as $\text{SU}(2)_{\textrm{spin-1}}\overset{\textrm{emerg}}{\longrightarrow}\text{SU}(3)${]}, particular versions of these phases were dubbed ``mesonic'' and ``baryonic'' random singlet phases, respectively.
+Furthermore, every one-dimensional RSP encountered so far~\cite{PhysRevB.70.180401,Bonesteel2007,fidkowski-etal-prb08,fidkowski-etal-prb09} seems to find a counterpart in one of the permutation-symmetric multicritical points described by Damle and Huse~\cite{PhysRevB.66.104425,Damle2002}, each one indexed by an integer $n$.
+The SO($N$) baryonic RSPs we found realize all of these Damle-Huse points with $n=N$ in an extended phase (see also the discussion in Ref.~\onlinecite{QuitoLopes2016PRB})

-While SO(N) magnetism may sound exotic at first, such systems can be realized in several ways, either by exploiting explicit breaking of a larger SU(N) isotropy or, more interestingly, by taking advantage of the isomorphisms between orthogonal ($\mathrm{so}\left(\mathrm{N}\right)$) and unitary ($\mathrm{su}\left(\mathrm{N}\right)$) algebras at low N values.
+While SO($N$) magnetism may sound exotic at first, such systems can be realized in several ways, either by exploiting explicit breaking of a larger SU($N$) isotropy or, more interestingly, by taking advantage of the isomorphisms between orthogonal (so($N$)) and unitary (su($N$)) algebras at low $N$ values.
 Some examples, summarized in Table~\ref{tab:Summary-known-models}, follow: